-- (a) A principal who has sick leave entitlement available under clause [5.1a] may take sick leave on pay when they are absent because they are sick or injured or where the principal's spouse, partner, or someone dependent on the principal for care is sick or injured. - (b) The employer may grant paid sick leave in advance from the principal's next annual entitlement i.e., up to 10 days, which will be deducted from their next entitlement. - (c) Principals will have sick leave deducted from their entitlement set out in clause [5.1a] above as follows: - (i) Sick leave is only deducted on days that the school is open for instruction, and on days which the principal would normally have worked. - (ii) Sick leave will not be deducted for an absence that is less than two hours.
+- (a) A principal who has sick leave entitlement available under clause [5.2a or 5.2(b)] may take sick leave on pay when they are absent because they are sick or injured or where the principal's spouse, partner, or someone dependent on the principal for care is sick or injured. - (b) The employer may grant paid sick leave in advance from the principal's next annual entitlement i.e., up to 10 days, which will be deducted from their next entitlement. - (c) Principals will have sick leave deducted from their entitlement above as follows: - (i) Sick leave is only deducted on days that the school is open for instruction, and on days which the principal would normally have worked. - (ii) Sick leave will not be deducted for an absence that is less than two hours.